 The Art Deco Historic District hides some of the best places to eat & drink in Miami Beach, whether it’s top-notch Italian restaurants or swanky rooftop bars.

 If you’re craving a taste of Italy while exploring South Florida, duck into the Osteria del Teatro.
-Located at The Marlin on Collins Avenue, this popular Miami Beach restaurant cooks up Northern Italian favorites from fettuccine alla carbonara to pollo alla parmigiana.
-Pair your delectable meal with a selection from their extensive wine list.
+Located at The Marlin on Collins Avenue, this popular Miami Beach restaurant cooks up Northern Italian food favorites from fettuccine alla carbonara to pollo alla parmigiana.
+Pair your delectable Mediterranean meal with a selection from their extensive wine list.

 Dig into classic Mexican cuisine with an Art Deco backdrop at the Naked Taco on Collins Avenue.
 Tuck into their signature chicharrones, featuring crispy pork belly and mango habanero, or the Florida-inspired crispy Key West shrimp tacos.

 Want to experience Miami’s Cuban vibes without venturing to Little Havana?
 Saunter over to the Havana Vieja Cuban Restaurant Miami Beach, located at the Hotel Chelsea on Washington Avenue.
-Delight in Cuban favorites like ropa vieja, pollo asado, and, of course, classic Cubano sandwiches.
+Delight in Cuban food favorites like ropa vieja, pollo asado, and, of course, classic Cubano sandwiches.

 End your Art Deco Miami itinerary at the Voodoo Lounge, featuring a fun-filled tiki bar and rooftop hookah lounge.